Skip to content

 Washington Council of Lawyers' Annual Summer Forum began on June 8 with an engaging and eye-opening discussion by keynote speaker Kristen Clarke.
 Kristen Clarke is the Assistant Attorney General for Civil Rights at the U.S. Department of Justice and served as a lifelong civil rights lawyer and advocate in the public service.
 AAG Clarke was joined in conversation by Nicole Austin-Hillery, President & CEO of the Congressional Black Caucus Foundation, Inc. and Washington Council of Lawyers Board Member.
 This first session touched on topics of opportunities such as the Attorney’s General Honors Program in the Justice Department, the ability civil rights lawyers have to tackle important issues, the duty to give back to the community, and promoting the importance of pro bono work.
 Read on to find out more.

-Graphic: Law Reform Advocacy To Prohibit Overly Broad Secrecy Orders In Litigated Cases
+Graphic: Law Reform Advocacy to Prohibit Overly Broad Secrecy Orders in Litigated Cases

 Law Reform Advocacy To Prohibit Overly Broad Secrecy Orders In Litigated Cases